Expect the unexpected when travelling with teenagers

 At precisely 18:09 the Shinkansen pulled into Iiyama station and two slightly sheepish boys alighted.
 Big hugs from mum and a reprimand, “hand your phones to me please – no arguments!”

-Apparently they had the best time at the other station, playing in the snow making the most of their slight change in plans.
+Apparently they had the best time at the other station.
+While waiting for the train to return them to Iiyama they played in the snow making the most of their slight change in plans.
+Kids – they don’t worry like parents do!

 “Great,” I thought as we travelled by bus to Nozawa in the dark unable to see the gorgeous countryside.
-When the bus stopped at Nozawa we hoped we chose the right part of town to get off the bus.
+When the bus stopped at Nozawa, we made a quick choice of where to get off, hoping we chose the right part of town closest to our lodge.
 The roads were snow covered and we had no idea of the town’s layout.
 Miraculously Mr 18 managed to read the map and we negotiated our way to our Kirakuso Lodge.
 It was 8pm by this stage.
-Kudos to Mr 18yo for getting us to our lodge without major detours.
-Once checked in with our welcoming Japanese hosts, we trudged up the road to where our friends were staying – Lodge Negano.
+Kudos to Mr 18 for not getting us lost.
+Once checked in with our welcoming Japanese hosts, we trudged up the road to where our friends were staying at Lodge Negano.
 There were numerous pit-stops on the way as my excited two jumped into the banks of powder on the side of the road (this was their first time back in snow in four years.)
 Yes it was fun but I’d had enough drama for one afternoon.
-I just wanted to catch up with my friends and relax.
+I was intent on catching up with my friends and relaxing.

-A couple of lodge employees – including the lovely Bonnie – (who also happens to be the girlfriend of an old work colleague – I know small world right!?) kindly allowed us to raid the kitchen supplies.
-Peanut paste on toast the meal for our first night in Nozawa!
+A couple of lodge employees – including the lovely Bonnie – (who happens to be the girlfriend of an old work colleague – small world right!?) kindly allowed us to raid the kitchen supplies.
+Peanut paste on toast our very un-Japanese meal for our first night in Nozawa!

-Day one in Japan – already an interesting adventure!
+Day one in Japan – already proving to be an interesting adventure!